 alternatives analysis process for transitways in its jurisdiction, although corridor commissions or other project sponsors may also take the lead.
 For example, the Hennepin County Regional Railroad Authority took the lead for the Southwest Corridor alternatives analysis process, and the Gateway Corridor Commission has taken the lead for the Gateway Corridor.
-The project sponsors consider different routes, station locations, and modes for the transitway and ultimately process for "New Starts" transit projects dictates how certain transitways are developed locally.
+The project sponsors consider different routes, station locations, and modes for the transitway and ultimately recommend a locally preferred alternative, which is identified based on local priorities but typically considers ridership and cost figures.
+The alternatives analysis phase typically takes one to two years to complete and can cost transitway sponsors more than \$1 million.